 Helpful information for Oklahomans from wheat fields to city streets.

-The world is changing and with it there also come changes in security threats and how businesses are handling them both online and off.
+Security threats and how businesses are handling them both online and off can often change.
 It is important to be mindful of securing both digital and physical business assets to prevent a cyber-attack or theft.
 Here are a few tips to help secure your business!

 Having password-protected devices and requiring employees to create strong passwords could keep your digital information safer.
 Strong passwords typically include a mix of letters, numbers and special characters.
 Additionally, ensuring no password is the same across platforms/accounts and enabling two-factor authentication can help increase your business’s level of online protection.